lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 Stage 0 reads in frames, prepares and runs inference, then processes the results to pass to the next stage.

-1. Check to see if there are more frames to read, if so enter Stage 0.
+1. A check is made to see if there are more frames to read, if so enter Stage 0.
 Else there is nothing to do, so skip Stage 0.

 ```cpp
       if (haveMoreFrames) {
 ```

-2. Start the loop for gathering input images.
+2. A loop is started for gathering input images.

 ```cpp
          FramePipelineFifoItem psos1i;